Mortgage Frequently Asked Questions

 All State exams and the National exam are administered at the same testing locations.
 There is no need to travel to another state to test.
 You can schedule your appointment at a testing center close to you by visiting NMLS at http://mortgage.nationwidelicensingsystem.org/profreq/testing/Pages/default.aspx

-How many questions are on the National & State exam?
+How many questions are on the National Exam with Uniform State Content exam?

 Is there a continuing education requirement?

 - Beginning January 1, 2010 every licensee must complete 8-hours of NMLS approved continuing education annually by the end of the calendar year.

 - Continuing education can be completed in a classroom or online.